-^{} Additional sidewalk sections will be required to access the proposed staircase, located on the east side of US68.
-The staircase must terminate at its base, outside the clear zone.
+^{} Additional sidewalk sections will be required to access proposed staircases, located on both sides of US68.
+Staircases must terminate at their base, outside the clear zone.

 See preliminary plans in the Feasibility Study, Appendix C.

 Payment for this described pavement work shall be paid for as follows: